Probate and Trust Litigation

 Probate Disputes Where No Will Exists

-In cases where a person has died without a will or other estate plan, disputes may arise over who is legally entitled to the person’s assets.
+In cases where a person has died without a will or other estate plan (legally referred to as dying “intestate”), disputes may arise over who is legally entitled to the person’s assets.
 A surviving spouse is first in line as an heir under Florida law, followed by the deceased person’s children, grandchildren, and parents.

 The probate process may also generate disputes between the estate’s personal representative and the estate’s beneficiaries.
 A personal representative is appointed by the probate court to be responsible for overseeing payment of an estate’s creditors and distribution of the estate’s remaining assets to its beneficiaries.
 A personal representative is charged with certain fiduciary responsibilities in administering the estate and communicating with the beneficiaries.
 If a personal representative breaches his or her duties to the estate and its beneficiaries, the personal representative may be removed and/or ordered to repay to the estate any damages caused.